14 Doctor Resume Examples, Templates, and Writing Tips for 2025

 • Practice medicine

-The above sections are common in every resume the HR managers receive.
+The above sections are standard in every resume the HR managers receive.
 We want to give them a positive surprise and make it easy to pick our resume.
-This is that section!

 Here are some of the additional sections you could add to a doctor resume,